atsaloli/cicd/01_93-deploy-via-git.md

 ### Set up trust
 #### Allow Prod to pull from Git

-Add `pull_from_git.pub` as a "Deploy Key" and leave the "Write access allowed" unchecked.
+Add `pull_from_git.pub` as a "Deploy Key" and leave "Write access allowed" checkbox unchecked.

+To add a deploy key:
+- Go to your "www" project,
+- Go to "Settings" tab,
+- Go to "Repository" sub-tab,
+- Select "Expand" option for "Deploy Keys".
+- Add the public key "pull_from_git.pub" (including giving it a title),
+- Select "Add key".

 ---
 ## Setting up your CI/CD infrastructure